sudoroom/meshtastic-web/README.md

 - 🛰️ Auto-updating list of visible nodes
 - 🌐 Access from any device on your network
 - 🔊 Text-to-speech for DMs and non-MediumFast channels (using gspeak)
-- 📑 Tabbed interface separating All Messages, Channel, and Direct Messages
+- 🎨 Two-column UI with sidebar navigation for channels and DMs
 - 💾 SQLite message history - messages persist across page refreshes
 - 🏷️ Channel names displayed in messages for easy identification